8 Tips For Bringing Houseplants Indoors For The Winter

 A woman spraying pest control on a house plant

 Attempt to remove any unwanted pests or critters that have taken up residence in or on your plant.
-If you are finding some soft-bodied pests like aphids, spider mites, or mealy bugs, spray the plant with Safer brand insecticidal soap while it’s still outdoors; concentrating on the underside of leaves, and allow it to dry well.
-Reapply in two days to be sure any new pests receive a treatment.
+If you find soft-bodied pests like aphids, spider mites, or mealy bugs, spray the plant with Safer brand insecticidal soap while it’s still outdoors, concentrating on the underside of leaves.
+Allow it to dry well.
+Reapply in two days to be sure any new pests receive treatment.

 Top Tip: Keep some insecticidal soap in a small spray bottle under the kitchen sink to address pest issues quickly if they appear.